640 South State StreetDover, Delaware 19901

 In some cases, liver transplant may be considered.
 But you must complete a rehab program and go through alcohol detox before this is even an option.

 About one-third of people with alcohol-induced liver disease have hepatitis C virus.
+Others have hepatitis B virus.
+Your provider will test you for both and treat if needed.
 They are also at greater risk for liver cancer.

 Nearly half have gallstones.

-Those with cirrhosis often get diabetes, ulcers, kidney problems, and severe infections.
+Those with cirrhosis often get kidney problems, intestinal bleeding, fluid in the belly, confusion, liver cancer, and severe infections.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.